vg-json-data/sm-json-data/logicalRequirements.md

 ```

 #### cycleFrames object
 A `cycleFrames` object represents the need for Samus to spend time (measured as an amount of in-game frames) in a room as part of a farming cycle.
 Including a `cycleFrames` requirement is mandatory in farming strats with a [`farmCycleDrops`](strats.md#farm-cycle-drops) property.
 The `cycleFrames` can be used to determine how many cycles of a farm a player can reasonably be expected to perform, based on an assumed amount of "patience".
+The frame counts listed tend to be somewhat optimized, so it recommended to apply a lenience factor based on difficulty.

 __Example:__
 ```json
 {"cycleFrames": 100}
 ```

+#### simpleCycleFrames object

+A `simpleCycleFrames` object represents the need for Samus to spend time (measured as an amount of in-game frames) in a room as part of a farming cycle.
+It is identical to `cycleFrames` except that the time spent in `simpleCycleFrames` is intended to be invariant, not affected by leniency.
+This can be useful in cases that involve doing something simple for a significant amount of time, such as standing in place while farming bugs.

 #### heatFrames object
 A `heatFrames` object represents the need for Samus to spend time (measured in frames) in a heated room.
 This is meant to be converted to a flat health value based on item loadout.
 The vanilla damage for heated rooms is 1 damage every 4 frames, negated by Varia or Gravity Suit.
 The effect of Gravity suit on heat damage may be modified by randomizers.
 A `heatFrames` object implicitly includes a requirement `{"or": ["h_heatProof", "canHeatRun"]}`.